curl/everything-curl/internals/caches.md

 ## connection cache

 Also known as the connection pool.
-This is where curl puts "live connections" after a transfer is complete so that a subsequent transfer might be able to use an already existing connection instead of having to set a new one up.
+This is where curl puts live connections after a transfer is complete so that a subsequent transfer might be able to use an already existing connection instead of having to set a new one up.
 When a connection is reused, curl avoids name lookups, TLS handshakes and more.